Emily Fisher | | Google Ad Grants | 0 comments

-2 min read ✭ In this post, we’ll share what you need to do to maintain your Google Ad Grant compliance.
+2 min to read ✭ In this post, we’ll share what you need to do to maintain your Google Ad Grant compliance.

 Today’s topic covers Ad Grants compliance policies.
-In January 2018, Google launched Ad Grants policies in order to provide more guidance on running a high quality account.
+In January 2018, Google launched Ad Grants policies in order to provide more guidance on running a high-quality account.
 These policies must be followed in order to keep your Ad Grant account active.
 If your account becomes non-compliant, you will risk account suspension.
 This means your ads will stop running until you fix the compliance issue and resubmit your account for review through the Google Ads support team.

 Part 1: Keywords & Click-Through Rate

 The first compliance policy for Ad Grants is that you can’t have single word keywords in the account.
 Your own brand keywords, approved medical conditions and some other cases are deemed an exception to this policy.
 In addition to single word keywords, you also cannot have overly generic keywords in your account.
 Google defines overly generic as “keywords that don’t indicate the intent of the person searching.”
 For example, ‘“free videos,” “e-books” or “today’s news.”
 An additional keyword compliance policy is that you can’t have keywords in your account that have a quality score below 3.
 It’s a good idea to check your quality score on a regular basis to pause keywords with a quality score below 3.
-You can also setup an automated rule so the system automatically pauses these keywords for you.
+You can also set up an automated rule so the system automatically pauses these keywords for you.